Last Updated on 14 January 2026 by Cycloscope

-Although many of the tourists come here for the beaches, the parties, and the scenery, since at least 2 centuries Java and Bali are visited and studied by scholars from all around the world for their unique cultures and art forms, traditional dances, theater forms, music, and rituals.
+Although many tourists come here for the beaches, parties, and scenery, Java and Bali have been visited and studied by scholars from around the world for at least 2 centuries for their unique cultures and art forms, traditional dances, theater forms, music, and rituals.

-The shadow puppet show Wayang Kulit, the “eyes dance” at the sound of Gamelan orchestra usually known as Legong, might be the most familiar, but there are literally hundreds of performing-arts in Bali.
+The shadow puppet show Wayang Kulit, the “eyes dance” to the sound of the Gamelan orchestra, usually known as Legong, might be the most familiar, but there are literally hundreds of performing arts in Bali.
 Among these is a very peculiar art form named Kecak.

 Check also